malike/malike.github.io/_posts/2015-08-24-Spring-Security-OAuth2.md

 This is not good.
 Assuming I have a huge user database it would be worse.

 The best next fit is to give the user a token once authenticated and this can be used for subsequent requests.
-Token would be managed separetly from the users.
+Token would be managed separately from the users.
 Expired tokens deleted(To keep token storage small).
 This means that on a less busy day we would have just **1** token stored and **(user size ) == token size** on our busiest day.
 Compared to having same  **(user size)** for the busiest and less busy days,this is much better.

 But in **THEORY**, RESTful systems should be **STATELESS**.